plockc/pi-infra/README-gateway.md

 # keep the kernel messages from appearing on screen
 echo 0 > /proc/sys/kernel/printk

-# bring link up after we wait a second for it to appear so DHCP client can send packets
+# bring link up after we wait a few seconds (1 is not enough) for it to appear so DHCP client can send packets
-sleep 1
+sleep 3
 ip link set dev eth0 up

 echo Starting udhcpc